The Ultimate Guide to Health and Wellness Stipends

 • Journals or guided-journaling tools/apps

-• Breath-work or EFT tapping support
+• Breath work or EFT tapping support

 • Smoking cessation programs